TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    or :meth:`Condition.wait` then the call will be immediately interrupted and :exc:`KeyboardInterrupt` will be raised.

-   This differs from the behaviour of :mod:`threading` where SIGINT will be ignored while the equivalent blocking calls are in progress.
+   This differs kutoka the behaviour of :mod:`threading` where SIGINT will be ignored while the equivalent blocking calls are in progress.

 .. note::